 Dey Alexander

-Studio: 54 Church Street, Kyabram (rear entry on Tulloh Street)
+Studio: 54 Church Street, Kyabram (rear entry on Tulloh Street opposite bowling club)

 EFT/Card payments: Yes